-The dates for all liturgies are in the School calendar and posted on the School web site.
+The dates for all liturgies and prayer services are in the School calendar and posted on the School web site.

 Campus Ministry Student Team (God Squad)

 God Squad is comprised of faith-filled individuals and students of good will who have an interest in helping to build and strengthen the prayer and faith life of the Christian Brothers community.